Our Approach to Apprentice Education and Experience:

 As the human population expands and environmental changes affect habitats, the role of wildlife rescue and rehabilitation will continue to grow.
 Due to the highly specialized skill set required for full-time employment in wildlife rehabilitation and animal care, most paid positions require several years of hands-on experience.
 To help meet this need for experienced caretakers, Wildlife Rescue and Rehabilitation has developed apprenticeship programs that are catered to different experience levels so that individuals can begin to develop or continue to build their skills in wildlife rescue and animal care.

 Wildlife Rescue and Rehabilitation is looked to as a model for wildlife rehabilitation nationally and internationally.
-Completing a six month apprenticeship at either our San Antonio or Kendalia locations will give an individual the skills and knowledge they will need to apply for permanent positions or graduate and professional schools.
+Completing a twelve month apprenticeship at either our San Antonio or Kendalia locations will give an individual the skills and knowledge they will need to apply for permanent positions or graduate and professional schools.
 WRR programs are challenging and will test an individual’s strengths and weaknesses emotionally and physically.
 Wildlife rehabilitation requires hard work and dedication.
 Some seasons demand long hours.
 However, through this experience, apprentices will create new passions, narrow down career paths, and be a part of a family-like community.
 Take advantage of this short but great opportunity!
 For more information on the details and requirements for each program, please visit our Careers page HERE.

 Intro to Wildlife Rehabilitation Apprenticeship:

 Want to learn what Wildlife Rehab is all about or continue to develop your animal care skills?
-For recent college graduates or individuals looking to explore a career in wildlife rehabilitation, WRR offers an Intro to Wildlife Rehabilitation Apprenticeship program.
+For recent college graduates or individuals looking to explore a career in wildlife rehabilitation, WRR offers a Wildlife Rehabilitation Apprenticeship program.
 Apprentices in this program complete six weeks of combined classroom and hands-on practical training to learn the natural history, diets, enclosure setups, and care protocols of many of the most common native species we see including small mammals, songbirds, fawns, waterfowl, and turtles.
 Individuals will be introduced to basic sanctuary animal nutrition by preparing daily diets for a variety of large carnivores and primates.
 As handling and observational skills improve, apprentices will also have the opportunity to care for our No Harm Farm sanctuary animals, learning the basic levels of care for permanent resident livestock and many non-native birds, reptiles, and mammals.
 Great communication skills with both team members and with the public are an essential part of this program.
 Therefore, apprentices are also trained to respond to wildlife emergencies and assist with public education through our 24-Hour Wildlife Hotline.

-Intro Veterinary Technician Apprenticeship:
+Veterinary Technician Apprenticeship:

 Considering going to veterinary school or becoming a veterinary technician?
-The Intro Veterinary Technician Apprenticeship is an ideal program that allows individuals to gain fundamental knowledge of basic animal husbandry and also begin working with an experienced wildlife veterinary team.
+The Veterinary Technician Apprenticeship is an ideal program that allows individuals to gain fundamental knowledge of basic animal husbandry and also begin working with an experienced wildlife veterinary team.
 The Veterinary Technician Apprenticeship mimics the first six weeks of the Intro to Rehab program.
 However, after the initial training, the Veterinary Technician Apprentice will start transitioning into working full time with the veterinary staff.
 The apprentice will assist with procedures, complete lab work, learn about and administer medications used in wildlife rehabilitation, and obtain responsibilities of upkeep in the surgery suite and office.

 Advanced Veterinary Technician Apprenticeship: